 You should always take your car to a body shop such as New Look Collision Center who works directly with most insurance companies before deciding whether to repair or replace your car.
 A professional car expert will look at the damage and give you a good faith estimate of how much it would be to repair the car.
 You can then make an informed decision as to whether or not it would cost more to repair the car or buy a new one.

 There are a lot of things that you have to consider after an accident.
 If you are trying to decide whether or not to keep your current car, you should have it inspected by a professional collision expert to determine how much it will cost to fix.
-When you are ready to bring your car in, bring it in to New Look Collision Center or access us with our convenient online estimator for the best service after an accident in Las Vegas.
+When you are ready to bring your car in, bring it in to New Look Collision Center or access us with our convenient online estimator for the best service after an accident in Scottsdale.